SeungKang/blaj/README.md

 ## Getting Started

-`blaj` is configured using INI configuration files store in `C:\Users\<your-user-name>\.blaj`.
-This simple text-based configuration file makes it easy to define save/restore functionality, backup, and share to others.
+`blaj` is configured using INI configuration files stored in `C:\Users\<your-user-name>\.blaj`.
+This simple text-based configuration file format makes it easy to define functionality, backup, and share with others.

-1. Start `blaj.exe`, this will create the configuration directory `C:\Users\<your-user-name>\.blaj`
+1. Start `blaj.exe`, this will create the configuration directory at `C:\Users\<your-user-name>\.blaj`
-2. Create a file ending in `.conf` (example: `mirrorsedge.conf`) in the `.blaj` directory
+2. Create a file ending in `.conf` (example: `mirrors-edge.conf`) in the `.blaj` directory
 3. Create a `[General]` section on its own line
 4. Create a `exeName` parameter and make it equal to the name of the exe of the